 So even if you had just 20% of your equity portfolio allocated to the small-cap index fund, you would have improved your five-year returns quite nicely.

 You can do better

 While a mutual fund or ETF will diversify your small-cap holdings, it can also dampen the growth potential of your portfolio.

 For one thing, the fund could be spreading your investment across too many stocks.
 The Vanguard Small-Cap Index, for example, holds 1,728 stocks.
 One of the fund's top holdings, GameStop

 Secondly, many small-cap fund holdings lean toward the mid-cap range of $2 billion to $10 billion, which prevents investors from truly benefiting from small-cap exposure.
 Consider that the top 10 holdings of the Vanguard Small-Cap Index have an average market cap of $5.4 billion, which is definitely in the mid-cap arena.

 Now, while these mid-cap stocks could end up performing well for investors, they naturally have less room to grow than a smaller company capitalized at $200 million, or even $500 million.
 In other words, a stock's multibagger potential tends to diminish as the company gets bigger.

 Instead of looking for companies that have already experienced tremendous growth, Motley Fool co-founder Tom Gardner and the Hidden Gems small-cap investing team look for companies the market hasn't discovered yet.

 Todd Wenning does not own shares of any company mentioned, but he does own a complete set of 1990 Fleer baseball cards.
 Volcom is a Hidden Gems pick.
-Gap is both a Stock Advisor and Inside Value selection. eBay is a Stock Advisor pick.
+GameStop is a Stock Advisor choice.
 The Fool's disclosure policy reminds you that only you can prevent forest fires.